 I am so thrilled to share with you that we get to be parents to another beautiful soul.
 We are honored that we get that privilege.
 If you are starting to try for a baby, still trying, going through a miscarriage, or grieving the loss of a baby I just want you to know I’m here for you.
 I can’t relate to every single situation, but one of the biggest lessons from all of this was how meaningful it was just to have people to support me.
 To say out loud what I was going through and have someone else acknowledge it was really therapeutic.

-Speaking of therapeutic, these Watermelon Lime Fizz Mocktails are just what my summer needs.
+Speaking of therapeutic, this Watermelon Lime Fizz Mocktail is just what my summer needs.
 Since my choice of evening beverages are limited now, I’m trying to get creative beyond my go-to La Croix.

-If you want your mocktail on the sweeter side, you could use something like Sprite or Fresca instead of La Croix.
+If you want your watermelon lime fizz mocktail on the sweeter side, you could use something like Sprite or Fresca instead of La Croix.
 I didn’t want my drink super sweet, so I stuck with La Croix.
 It was super refreshing, light, and the perfect sipper on a hot summer afternoon!

 p.s. thanks for getting through this monster post…I don’t usually write this much for one post but obviously had a lot to say!